Juan-Varela11/Suicide_Rates_HispanicPop_US/README.md

 # Suicide Death Rates within the US Hispanic & Latino Communities.

+## Motivation & Goals
-Analysis of the suicide death rates of the Hispanic &amp; Latino population within the United States.
-Data collected from the Centers for Disease Control and Prevention (CDC) and the Office of Minority Health (OMH).
+The New York Times has published numerous articles on the rise of mental health symptoms being observed in the younger generations in the United States [1][2], as well as higher suicide death rates reported[3][4].
+Coming from a Hispanic background, I wish to observe how mental health distress may be affecting the Hispanic & Latino groups within the U.S. by analyzing data on the suicide death rate in these communities.
+Data is collected from the Centers for Disease Control and Prevention (CDC) and the Office of Minority Health (OMH).
+Visualizations of suicide trends within the different demographics, genders, and age brackets are constructed.<br>

 ## Datasets<br>
 [Death rates for suicide, by sex, race, Hispanic origin, and age: United States (CDC)](https://data.cdc.gov/NCHS/Death-rates-for-suicide-by-sex-race-Hispanic-origi/9j2v-jamp/about_data) <br>